-Most often we would check in once a week, ideally at the same time and place.
+Most often we would check in once a week, ideally at the same time.
 Sessions last for 50 minutes.

-The first step would be for us to meet to discuss your needs.
+The first step would be for us to arrange a call to discuss your needs.
 There is no charge for this initial session.
 Thereafter, if we decide to work together, we would schedule 4 sessions in advance, and I would issue you a single invoice for these sessions.
 I charge a standard rate that is the same for all clients.

 In some cases, employers may be willing to pay for the work.
 If this is the case, it is important that your employer will accept that I will not provide feedback or updates to them.
 It is essential that what we discuss remains confidential between us, irrespective of who settles my account.